ptkm1/ptkm1/README.md

 **About me**

 *My name is Patrick Moreira, currently programming with the javascript stack, studying the back-end background with node and .net in c#, addicted to React JS and Native, and also with UI Designer skills.
-I design, I develop.*

 **Find me anywhere**